Betelgeuse News 2026: Will Betelgeuse Go Supernova? New Companion Star Discovery Sheds Light

 But despite the challenges, a Betelgeuse supernova would be an incredible event to witness.
 The last time a nearby star went supernova was in 1604.
 While stars explode regularly in the universe, most are too far away to see without powerful telescopes.
 Betelgeuse would be the closest supernova ever observed by humans.

 When Betelgeuse explodes, it will shine as brightly as the half-Moon for over three months.
 People would be able to see it in the daytime sky for about a year, and it would remain visible to the naked eye at night for several years as it gradually fades.
-Astronomers predict that we would receive advance warning of the explosion, with instruments on the Earth detecting neutrinos or gravitational waves generated by the event up to a day in advance.
+Astronomers predict that we would receive advance warning of the explosion, with instruments on Earth detecting neutrinos (and possibly gravitational signals) hours in advance.
 Just imagine people all around the world staying up to watch Betelgeuse, eagerly awaiting the spectacular light show and cheering when it finally begins.

 Betelgeuse: not yet a supernova, but still a celestial gem